moka-soft/speedest/README.md

 You can now access the server at http://localhost

+##### Demo application:

-Or do you can set up the new application with faker data using our assistant:
+You can set up the new application with faker data using our assistant:

     ./vendor/bin/sail artisan speedest:setup